billroy/bitlash-commander/README.md

 - bug: chart svg doesn't update color on a panel stroke change

-- bug: dragging button doesn't drag repeat indicator
+- BUG: dragging button doesn't drag repeat indicator
+	- repeat indicator should be in elts[]
+	- or separate remove

 - panel label handling
 	label should be called text; get rid of label